ecmistry/gravitee-cli/README.md

            typer.echo(f"An error occurred: {str(e)}")
    ```

-5. **Update the README**:
+5. **Update Documentation**:
-    - Document the new command in the README file, including usage examples and expected output.
+    - Add examples, usage instructions, and expected outputs to the README file for the new command.

 ---

 ### Troubleshooting

 - **Error: API URL or Bearer Token not configured**:
-  Ensure you have run `configure-cli url` and `configure-cli token` commands before executing other commands.
+  Ensure you have run `configure-url` and `configure-token` commands before executing other commands.

 - **Error: Invalid JSON format**:
   Check the payload syntax when passing JSON strings.